dlnanh85/StackNeverFlow-old/README.md

 - Set privacy for blogs (public or private...)

 TODO list 3/5/2023
-- Refactor JavaScript to support module imports
+- Refactor JavaScript to support module imports - DONE
-- Finish CRUD for blogs
+- Finish CRUD for blogs - STILL HAVE blog-read
 - Apply Flask